• Skip to primary navigation

 Jovial Foods Organic Gluten-Free Traditional Egg Pasta

-Jovial Foods egg pasta tastes amazing, sans gluten.
-In addition to not sacrificing taste, Jovial Foods took the environment into account, making the bag compostable and the box recyclable.
+Jovial’s egg pasta tastes amazing, sans gluten.
+In addition to not sacrificing taste, Jovial took the environment into account, making the bag compostable and the box recyclable.
 The pasta is made in a dedicated gluten-free facility to boot.
 Everything is on point with this pasta.
 Pair it with cashew cheese sauce, lettuce and fresh tomatoes.
 Cashew cheese gives the recipe a flair, while crisp lettuce and tomatoes lend plant purified water and savoriness.
 This is a great recipe to make for guests too, cashew cheese is catching on, but isn’t in everyone’s refrigerator yet.
 Now go and enjoy one of the best gluten-free noodles out there!

 Le Veneziane Gluten-Free Corn Pasta